In Achards, the market halls have occupied the central square of the town since the Middle Ages.

 The facade bears the coat of arms of the former commune of La Mothe-Achard (now “Les Achards”): a silver lion on a blue background crossed by a double red horizontal bar.
 The motto “Ex Virtute Nobilitas”: “Nobility through virtue” reminds us that it is courage that gives nobility.

-The construction of these halls is part of a great tradition in Mothe-Achard.
+The construction of these halls is part of a great tradition in La Mothe-Achard.
 Since the Middle Ages, fairs existed in La Mothe and represented significant income for the lord of the place.
-Even today, the Mothe fair takes place on the 1st Thursday of each month and brings together the inhabitants of the canton.
+Even today, the Achards fair takes place on the first Thursday of each month and brings together the inhabitants of the canton.

 Did you know?